Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 divider-dog

-Whether you need to leave your puppy alone or are looking to gradually introduce it to the concept, it pays to be prepared.
+Whether you need to leave your puppy alone or are looking to introduce them to the concept, it pays to be prepared.

 There’s an old adage that a tired dog is a well-behaved dog.
-It may not be entirely true, but it should work with your puppy.
-Puppies, even those that are six months old, still need plenty of time to sleep and this is especially true after they have had exercise.
-Play fetch to physically tire him out, or do some training to mentally exhaust him.
-You might find that he sleeps the entire time you’re out.
+It may not be entirely true but it should work with your puppy.
+Puppies, even those that are 6 months old, still need plenty of time to sleep, and this is especially true after they have had exercise.
+Play fetch to physically tire them out, or do some training to mentally exhaust them.
+You might find that they sleep the entire time that you’re out.

 white puppy sleeping